bakera1/CreditDefaultSwapPricer/README.md

 ## How do I get started with the Python3 version?

-The 1.0.3 branch plays very nicely with Pytho3.
+The 1.0.3 branch plays very nicely with Python3 and has been upgraded to compile cleanly with MSVC using the Visual Studio 2017 vintage.
 We have also made a pip project available with a pre-compiled binary wheel package for windows.
 This windows binary wheel has been pushed to pypi and is availabl for download.

 From a windows desktop using python3 you can use the following commands to test the installation.